Personal Injury Lawyer and Auto Accident Attorney Lawyer With No Recovery Means No Fee

 Wait for the police to arrive and discuss your car accident only with the police and your insurance agent.

-After an accident you will be shook up and it might be hard not to discuss the details of the car accident to other parties with collected thoughts.
+After an accident you will be shook up and it might be hard not to discuss the details of the car accident with other parties.
 Be careful not to admit any fault or liability, because what you reveal can be used against you.
 Even if you initially believe the car accident is your fault, by waiting to learn more about the facts of the accident, you might realize the other party is more at fault than you are.
 It is smarter to discuss what you think happened with the police and insurance agent after calmly collecting your thoughts.

 Get the relevant information from other drivers involved in your car accident.